 Honestly?
 Just your eyes and curiosity to begin with!
 If upgrading, get 8×42 binoculars and a field guide/app for your region.

-Late afternoon until sunset is excellent, or try finding nocturnal species in evening.
+Late afternoon until sunset is excellent, or try finding nocturnal species in the evening.
 Even midday can be productive near water sources or during migration seasons.

-Curtorim’s wetlands host amazing birds like Cotton Pygmy Goose.
+Curtorim’s wetlands host amazing birds like the Cotton Pygmy Goose.
 The Cumbarjua Canal area is another gem for spotting multiple kingfisher species.

 Most public sanctuaries in Goa require only a small entrance fee (₹50-100), which you can pay at the gate.
 No advance permits needed!
 However, if you’re planning to bring professional photography gear with large lenses, some places like Bhagwan Mahavir might require a camera fee.